-Whilst Urbis has made all reasonable inquiries it believes necessary in preparing this report, it is not responsible necessary in preparing this report, it is not responsible for determining the completeness or accuracy of information provided to it.
-Urbis (including its officers and personnel) is not liable for any errors or omissions, including in information provided by the Instructing Party or another person or upon which Urbis relies, provided that such errors or omissions are not made by Urbis reclusely errors or omissions are not made by Urbis recklessly or in bad faith.
+Whilst Urbis has made all reasonable inquiries it believes necessary in preparing this report, it is not responsible for determining the completeness or accuracy of information provided to it.
+Urbis (including its officers and personnel) is not liable for any errors or omissions, including in information provided by the Instructing Party or another person or upon which Urbis relies, provided that such errors or omissions are not made by Urbis recklessly or in bad faith.